 Thélème, the priests and inquistors out of San Matheus, are symbolized as a glowing red sun.
 They are the only faction to use red anywhere in their logo or symbol, so they are very easy to pick out.

 The Bridge Alliance's logo consists of vertical stripes of Blue and Green with the emblem of a lion adorned on top.
-The natives will 'endearing' label the Bridge Alliance as "lions" in response to the design.
+The natives will endearingly call the Bridge Alliance "lions" in response to the design.

 Congregation of Merchants